-Pasta alla Carbonara con Panna is just a fancy way of saying Pasta with Carbonara Sauce.
-Whether you use small pasta, linguini or bucatini to make a bucatini all carbonara - it's all delicious!
+Pasta with Carbonara Sauce is just another way to say Pasta alla Carbonara con Panna.
+Whether you use small pasta, linguini or bucatini to make this dish - it's all delicious!

-Creamy Carbonara alla Panna is a great alternative if your are tired of having pasta with tomato sauce.
-Made with a few simple ingredients that are in your fridge right now, this Pasta with Creamy Carbonara will be a winner at dinner tonight!
+Pasta with Carbonara is a great alternative if your are tired of having pasta with tomato sauce.

 Jump to: